viktordanov/CameraViewPlus/README.md

 The aim of this library is to let you integrate camera features to your app, in case using `Intent` to launch default Camera cannot fulfill your requirements.

 This is a fork from Google's [CameraView](https://github.com/google/cameraview).
-Based on the original one, the following has been done (As per 2017-12-14):
+Based on the original one, the following has been done (As per Version 0.7.0):

 - Resolved some bugs
 - Implemented zoom feature